Jennie-igans/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a script that lists environment and function
+creates a new local variable